-Put against a black carbon fiber body with sun-stamped motif in its center, the parts look very contrast, thus significantly increasing the timekeeper’s readability (a property that was never a characteristic part of this particular model.)
+Put against a black carbon fiber body with the sun-stamped motif in its center, the parts look contrast, thus significantly increasing the timekeeper’s readability (a property that was never a characteristic part of this particular model.)

 The Swiss watchmaking brand keeps using the good old Milus caliber 3838 self-winding movement, which is based on the well-known ETA 2892-A2 ebauche and features a tri-retrograde complication module that was developed exclusively for Milus by a third-party complications specialist.

-Since the mechanism seems to have been modified to fit this very model, the oversized timekeeper looks quite proportional (at least, on these promotional photos.)
+Since the mechanism seems to have been modified to fit this very model, the oversized timekeeper looks proportional (at least, on these promotional photos.)

 While many XXL-watches that are powered by standard calibers usually have their date windows dangerously close to the center of the dial, this model has its date aperture comfortably placed right inside the outer ring between 4 and 5 o’clock, again, making it look more proportional, as well as leaving the needed real estate for the retrograde seconds hands.

 Yes, the three small luminous hands in the center part of the dial are three seconds hands.
-Each counting its own 20-seconds interval, the hands provide for quite a spectacular (or, at least, entertaining) display that you will never grow tired to look at.
+Each counting its own 20-seconds interval, the hands provide for a spectacular (or, at least, entertaining) display that you will never grow tired to look at.

 See also: Milus Heritage Snow Star in Rose Gold